-hareholders Annual General Meetings All companies are required to hold an annual general meeting once every calendar year.
+Delaware Singapore-Avago Technologies Limited Meetings of Sh Annual and Special Meetings Annual General Meetings Typical bylaws provide that annual meetings of stockholders are to be held on a date and at a time fixed by the board of directors.
+Under the Delaware General Corporation Law, a special meeting of stockholders may be called by the board of directors or by any other person authorized to do so in the certificate of incorporation or the bylaws.
+All companies are required to hold an annual general meeting once every calendar year.
 The first annual general meeting must be held within 18 months of the company's incorporation and subsequently, not more than 15 months may elapse between annual general meetings.
-All companies are required to hold an annual general meeting once every calendar year.
-The first annual general meeting must be held within 18 months of the company's incorporation and subsequently, not more than 15 months may elapse between annual general every calendar year.
-The first annual general meeting must be held within 18 months of the company's incorporation and subsequently, not more than 15 months may elapse between annual general Extraordinary General Meetings Any general meeting other than the annual general meeting is called an "extraordinary general meeting".
+Extraordinary General Meetings Any general meeting other than the annual general meeting is called an "extraordinary general meeting".
 Two or more shareholders holding not less than 10% of the total number of issued shares (excluding treasury shares) may call an extraordinary general meeting.
 In addition, the articles usually also provide that general meetings may be convened in accordance with the Singapore Companies Act by the directors.
 Notwithstanding anything in the articles, the directors are required to convene a general meeting if required to do so by requisition (i.e., written notice to directors requiring that a meeting be called) by shareholder(s) holding not less than 10% of the paid-up capital of the company carrying voting rights.
 Our articles provide that the directors may, whenever they think fit, convene an extraordinary general meeting.
-Quorum Requirements Our articles provide that shareholders entitled to vote holding a majority of the number of our issued and paid-up shares, present in person or by proxy at a meeting, shall be a quorum.
+Quorum Requirements Quorum Requirements Under the Delaware General Corporation Law, a corporation's certificate of incorporation or bylaws can specify the number of shares which constitute the quorum required to conduct business at a meeting, provided that in no event shall a quorum consist of less than one-third of the shares entitled to vote at a meeting.
+Our articles provide that shareholders entitled to vote holding a majority of the number of our issued and paid-up shares, present in person or by proxy at a meeting, shall be a quorum.
 In the event a quorum is not present, the meeting may be adjourned for one week.
 When reconvened, the quorum for the meeting will be shareholders entitled to vote holding between them a majority of the number of our issued and paid-up shares, present in person or by proxy at such meeting.
+73